UBC-MDS/exploratory-data-viz/chapters/en/module5.md

 and submit it to validate if you were correct.**

 We are about to talk our typically black and white [penguins](https://www.kaggle.com/parulpandey/palmer-archipelago-antarctica-penguin-data) and brighten these birds up a bit!
-Using what we learned in the last 2 sections, let's identify if there are any relationships between the flipper and culmen length and the different species of Antarctic penguins.
+Using what we learned in the last 2 sections, let's see if knowing flipper and body mass length can help us identify the species of penguin.

 <codeblock id="penguins">

 </codeblock>

-Let's plot the `culmen_length_mm` and `flipper_length_mm` but this time, let's add a colour and shape channel to the species and explore if there are appears to be anything telling.
+Let's plot the `body_mass_g` and `flipper_length_mm` but this time, let's add a colour and shape channel to the species and explore if there are appears to be anything telling.

 Tasks: